rorysedgwick/riot-todo/README.md

 - [x] Save all new incoming tasks to redis
 - [x] Render all tasks to the main page from redis
 - [x] Add riot functionality
+- [x] Mark item as checked on click
 - [ ] Enable cross browser automatic re rendering
-- [ ] Mark item as checked on click
+- [ ] Sort task list by something (category, time added, alphabetically)

 ##Biggest bugs
 - [ ] Remove setTimeout from `redis.js`